AIM ImmunoTech Inc. [AIM] Price Aside, AIM Fundamentals Booming Beyond Compare

-AIM ImmunoTech Inc. [AIM] took an downward turn with a change of -0.83%, trading at the price of $2.39 during the trading session on Wednesday.
+AIM ImmunoTech Inc. [AIM] took an upward turn with a change of 1.21%, trading at the price of $2.50 during the trading session on Friday.
 The price movement in correlation with percentage of the mentioned increase can allow a valuable insight to investors.
-During the last trading session 1.7 million shares changed hands being bought and sold, while AIM ImmunoTech Inc. shares have an average trading volume of 9.08M shares for that time period.
-AIM monthly volatility recorded 19.43%, in the meanwhile having share price volatility for the week set at 6.67%.
-PS value for AIM stocks is 223.47 with PB recorded at 1.65.
+During the last trading session 1.78 million shares changed hands being bought and sold, while AIM ImmunoTech Inc. shares have an average trading volume of 9.12M shares for that time period.
+AIM monthly volatility recorded 16.31%, in the meanwhile having share price volatility for the week set at 7.04%.
+PS value for AIM stocks is 233.75 with PB recorded at 1.72.

 AIM ImmunoTech Inc. [AMEX:AIM]: Analyst Rating and Earnings